RV Wind Generator While Driving: Good or Bad Idea

 Fewer Carbon Footprints

 RV wind generators work on low wind, too, so the slightest breeze guarantees clean and unrestrained power.
-Because it’s clean energy, you are contributing to the environment by not adding to more pollution.
+Because it’s clean energy, you contribute to the environment by not adding to more pollution.

 The Downside of Using Wind Generators

-Although wind generators offer great value for money, there are always a few downsides for any product.
+Although wind generators offer great value for money, any product has a few downsides.
 If you opt for a wind generator, you might also want to consider the following points:

 - Larger turbine blades will produce noise.
 While traveling, it can be irritating, especially to other travelers.

 - There is a constant need for wind to make energy.
-If you end up at a humid campsite, you might want to carry power backup.
+You might need power backup if you end up at a humid campsite.

 Some Important Precautions